tobkim/pangolin-ip-rule-manager/README.md

 - On each successful request, the real IP is determined and this service:
   - Updates `last_seen` for that IP in the state file
   - Checks Pangolin rules for each `resourceId` and creates one if missing (rule-existence checks are cached per resource for about 1 hour, configurable)
-  - Serves a tiny PNG image
+  - Serves a tiny transparent image (PNG or GIF) depending on the requested file extension
 - A background task periodically deletes rules for IPs that this service created once they have not been seen for `RETENTION_MINUTES` minutes.

 ---